GOP Leader Asks Democrats To Suspend Impeachment, Nancy Pelosi Immediately Shoots Him Down

 Trump offered high praise via Twitter for McCarthy’s efforts, even writing that he looks forward to the day when McCarthy becomes the Speaker of the House, which he said would be “soon.”

-As previously reported by The Inquisitr, other critics of the Democrats’ impeachment inquiry claim that it’s nothing more than a 2020 Democratic campaign tactic equivalent to a television soap opera.
+As previously reported by The Inquisitr, other critics of the Democrats’ impeachment inquiry claim that it’s nothing more than the Democratic campaign’s equivalent to a television soap opera.

 Attorney and columnist Andrew C. McCarthy wrote as much in a recent op-ed for National Review, noting that he thinks Democrats are hopeful that the American public doesn’t realize that an official impeachment inquiry isn’t taking place and instead are running it as an “impeachment show,” presumably to soil Trump’s name for the 2020 election.